 Uptake and Accumulation of Cr in

 Roots

 Chromium content of the root for different dilutions is recorded in the above table.
-Maximum chromium content of ground nut is observed in $19^{-9}(1.08)$ dilution and minimum is observed in control plants.
+Maximum chromium content of chick pea is observed in $10^{-9}(1.08)$ dilution and minimum is observed in control plants.